Anxiety disorders form a category of mental health diagnoses that lead to excessive nervousness, fear, apprehension, and

 I know I wasn’t alone that morning or on any of the other mornings when my brain won’t let me rest.
 Many people are experience anxiety from time to time, so we have to find ways to trigger our body’s relaxation response.
+Nowadays many people prefer alternative medicine to traditional medication.
+If you are among them, check out Hempcaptain homepage for details.
 Anxious thoughts and feelings are a sign that your body is caught in the “fight or flight” response mounted by the sympathetic nervous system when something or someone threatens our lives.
 When this response is triggered over and over to cope with emotional stress or anxiety, not only is it not helpful, it’s downright bad for our health.

 Physiologically, the “fight or flight” response causes heart rate, breath rate and blood pressure to increase; our blood thickens to deliver more oxygen, improve immunity (white blood cells) and stop bleeding more quickly (platelets); adrenaline and other stress hormones are released as well as endorphins, our body’s natural pain killers.
 So, what’s so bad about that, you might ask?
 In the short-term, these changes are beneficial and do help us survive, but in the long-term these changes can lead to heart disease, adrenal fatigue, infertility and more.
 All these ailments can be remedied with herbal teas that help your body relax, de-stress and improve your overall mental and physical health giving you a full body cleanse.